RBEGamer/AvrdudeRemoteFlashing/README.md

 # FEATURES
 * `.hex` and `.eep` flashing
-* file system monitoring (Build directory) for instant flahsh
+* file system monitoring (Build directory) for instant flash to the chip
-* works on RPI
+* works on RPI/Linux

 # NEEDED HARDWARE